IsAvaible/dart-webuntis/README.md

 # dart-webuntis
-Asynchrous WebUntis API wrapper written in Dart.
+An asynchrous WebUntis API wrapper written in Dart.

 # Usage
 Attention: Each method must be properly awaited in a asynchronous fashinon.
 This rather annoying circumstance is inherited by the usage of the http package, but should